-When you’re in ministry, you spend a lot of time working with people.
+When you’re in ministry, you spend much of your time working with people.

-Worship leaders, along with pastors, have the unique situation of encountering weekly interactions with the whole church in one way or another.
+Worship leaders and pastors have the unique situation of encountering weekly interactions with the whole church in one way or another.
 It’s a servant role to create opportunities for worship and engagement.
 And if this isn’t surrounded by a love for people in your congregation, it just isn’t going to work.

-In the modern worship age, we see high profile worship teams with global connection making an impact in churches everywhere.
-Praise the Lord for the music, energy, spirit-filled worship and new song resource to the church.
+In the modern worship age, we see high-profile worship teams with global connections making an impact in churches everywhere.
+Praise the Lord for the music, energy, spirit-filled worship, and new song resources to the church.
 But even these ministries are focused on their home congregations.
-Worship ministry, even as much people like to elevate things including worship music and worship bands, will always be about lifting up the name of Jesus.
+Worship ministry, even as much as people like to elevate things, including worship music and worship bands, will always be about lifting up the name of Jesus.

-But when we get real with one another as leaders, it’s in our genes to want to grow the ministry!
-If we’re leading a congregation of 400, we look at our friend who is leading a church of a 700.
-And in case you wonder, your friend leading in a church of 700 is watching closely the church leader of 1000.
-Everyone one can learn and grow, but the truth is your church has you.
+But when we get honest with one another as leaders, it’s in our genes to want to grow the ministry!
+If we’re leading a congregation of 400, we look at our friend leading a church of 700.
+And in case you’re wondering, your friend leading in a church of 700 is watching closely the church leader of 1000.
+Everyone can learn and grow, but your church has you.
 And at least in this current season, you’re called to serve there.

 Even large church venues and sanctuaries are being built smaller and smaller.
-The days of the mega church auditoriums is changing.
-Churches grow by adding more smaller congregations, satellites or plants.
+The days of megachurch auditoriums are changing.
+Churches grow by adding more smaller congregations, satellites, or plants.

 All this sets the stage for the need for more and more worship leaders.

-And we need leaders who love their church and the people they have the privilege of serving.
+And we need leaders who love their church and the people they are privileged to serve.
 If you don’t love your people, you’ll never be able to lead them.

-Choosing songs, setting the pace, developing the culture has to begin first and foremost with a love for God and a call to serve, and second a love for the congregation.
+Choosing songs, setting the pace, and developing the culture must begin first and foremost with a love for God, a call to serve, and, second, a love for the congregation.

 And this isn’t neatly scalable.
 It’s personal.
 It’s not easy.
 It requires some give and take.